philipshih/philipshih.github.io/index.md

 <br/>

 # Interests
-My primary research interest is in the development of multimodal clinical decision support systems and image classification tools in medicine.
+My primary research interest is in the development of multimodal clinical decision support systems in medicine.

 I love learning about technology, anthropology, and geopolitics.
 [Here's](https://www.goodreads.com/user/show/108682054-philip-shih) what's on my reading list!